reserve-protocol/protocol/docs/deployment.md

 yarn confirm --network mainnet
 ```

+This checks that:

 - For each asset, confirm `fallbackPrice()` and `price()` are close.
-- Confirm `main.paused()` is true
+- `main.paused()` is true
-- Confirm `timelockController.minDelay()` is > 1e12
+- `timelockController.minDelay()` is > 1e12

-End state: All addresses are verified, the contracts are in the correct state, and it's time to connect the Register to the new mainnet addresses!
+End state: All addresses are verified, the contracts are in the correct state, and it's time to verify the contracts on Etherscan.

 ### Verify on Etherscan